Create an IBM Direct Link Connection

 Log in to the PacketFabric portal.
-From the Home page, click Cloud Connectivity:
+Select Hosted Cloud from the menu on the left.

 Select IBM Cloud.

-Select the source interface.
-The source interface is the PacketFabric interface directly connected to your network.
+Select the source port.
+The source port is the PacketFabric access port directly connected to your network.

 - Select a zone.

-- Set the speed/capacity for your Direct Link connection.
+- The speed you want for your Direct Link connection.